Becoming a stallholder

 If you want to run a stall at Salamanca Market, there are two options:

-- Casual stallholder: the application process to become a casual stallholder occurs every two years and if successful, a casual stallholder may trade, however, is not guaranteed a site every Saturday.
+- Casual stallholder: the application process to become a casual stallholder occurs every two years and, if successful, a casual stallholder may trade, however, is not guaranteed a site every Saturday.

 Please be aware that you may need to gain pre-approval for your products.

-A licenced stallholder is a business that has a stall at the market every week of the year and holds a licence agreement issued by the City of Hobart, the operator of the market.
+A licensed stallholder is a business that has a stall at the market every week of the year and holds a licence agreement issued by the City of Hobart, the operator of the market.
 The licence defines the site number, location, period of tenure, agreed product lines, fees and general terms and conditions.
 These licences are offered for renewal every five years.

-How do I become a licenced stallholder?
+How do I become a licensed stallholder?

-Once you have identified a suitable business for sale and held discussions with the stallholder, if you both wish to proceed, you must contact our office on 6238 2430 to discuss the transfer of the licence from the existing stallholder to you.
+Once you have identified a suitable site for sale and held discussions with the stallholder, if you both wish to proceed, you must contact our office on 6238 2430 to discuss the transfer of the site from the existing stallholder to you.
 Whilst some stallholders park their car onsite, the right to park a vehicle onsite remains at the discretion of the City, is not guaranteed and should be discussed with our office before proceeding with any purchase.

 Takeaway Food - request for food pre-approval form